S. J. Naudé

 Stephanus Jacobus Naudé (born 1970) is a South African author and lawyer.
-He has written one novel and two compilations of short stories.
+He has written two novels and two collections of short stories.

-After studying law at the University of Pretoria, Naudé practiced as a lawyer in New York and London before returning to South Africa to complete a master's degree in creative writing.
+Naudé studied at Cambridge University and Columbia Law School.
+He practiced as a lawyer in New York and London for many years before returning to South Africa.

 His debut book, The Alphabet of Birds (2013), was originally written in Afrikaans and has won several prizes including two University of Johannesburg Prizes and a South African Literary Award.
 He also received the 2014 Jan Rabie and Marjorie Wallace Writing Scholarship, the largest award for creative writing in South Africa.
-In 2015 Alfabet van die voels was published in English as The Alphabet of Birds by And Other Stories.
+In 2015 Alfabet van die voëls was published in English as The Alphabet of Birds by And Other Stories.

-He currently lives in Cape Town, South Africa.
+He lives in Cape Town, South Africa.